dmauser/azure-dns-private-resolver/adr-lab/README.md

 ## Intro

 Azure DNS Private Resolver (Public Preview) is a new networking component used to facilitate DNS name resolution from On-premises to Azure and vice-versa.
 Check out the official documentation on more information about [What is Azure DNS Private Resolver?](https://docs.microsoft.com/en-us/azure/dns/dns-private-resolver-overview).
 The goal of this post is to give you a ready environment that you can play or demo the Azure DNS Private Resolver by over two scenarios.
-The first scenario is to demonstrate the integration with Azure Private Endpoint name resolution, by allowing On-premises DNS Server resolve Private Endpoint names hosted inside Azure Private DNS zones such as privatelink.blob.core.windows.net.
-The second scenario we have Azure and On-premises resolving each others domain zones where onprem.contoso.corp is the On-premises hosted zone in Windows Server DNS Server and azure.contoso.corp is on the Azure Private DNS Zones.
+The first scenario is to demonstrate the integration with Azure Private Endpoint name resolution, by allowing On-premises DNS Server resolve Private Endpoint names hosted inside Azure Private DNS zones such as **privatelink.blob.core.windows.net**.
+The second scenario we have Azure and On-premises resolving each others domain zones where **onprem.contoso.corp** is the On-premises hosted zone in Windows Server DNS Server and **azure.contoso.corp** is on the Azure Private DNS Zones.

 ## Lab diagram